Kong/docs.konghq.com/app/enterprise/2.1.x/property-reference.md

 **Description:**

-Comma-separated list of addresses on which Kong will expose the Kong Dev Portal GUI.
+Comma-separated list of addresses on which Kong exposes the Kong Dev Portal GUI.
 Suffixes can be specified for each pair, similar to the `admin_listen` directive.